msakrejda/pegasus/README.rst

 	}
     }

 A more extensive example is available in `pgconsole`.
+Asdoc API documentation is also available.